cosmos/sdk-tutorials/academy/golang-intro/3_interfaces.md

 </HighlightBox>

-We see the declaration of the three types and methods as we have seen before.
-We have also declared an additional interface, `Euclid`, which includes a method signature `Norm() float64`.
-Since all defined types implement the `Norm` method, we now can use our `Euclid` interface to hold the instances of those types.
+You see the declaration of the three types and methods as before.
+You have also declared an additional interface, `Euclid`, which includes a method signature `Norm() float64`.
+Since all defined types implement the `Norm` method, You can now use the `Euclid` interface to hold the instances of those types.

-There exists a special empty interface: `interface{}`.

-Because it has no method signatures, it is implemented by all types and it can be used to hold values of any type.
+There is a special empty interface: `interface{}`.
+Because it has no method signatures, it is implemented by all types and can be used to hold values of any type:

 ```golang
 package main